sconover/predicated/README.markdown

 Note: The test suite acts as a comprehensive usage guide.

-Parse a predicate from part of a url and then turn it into a sql where clause
+Parse a predicate from part of a url and then turn it into a sql where clause:

     require "predicated/from/url_part"
     require "predicated/to/arel"